Page updated 23rd March 2018

 "There are at present in the Debtors' Prison, St. Thomas Ward, Exeter, five prisoners, whose combined ages are 380 years, averaging 76 years each.
 Four of these prisoners are there under the most distressing circumstances, having but their prison pay for their support; and when they have paid for their bed, washing, etc. they are but 3½d. for their maintenance."

 By the middle of the century, new ideas on prison design and reform brought about its demise.
 The last prisoners were moved to the County Gaol in January 1855 and the facility was closed, and sold to the Justice of the Peace of the County of Devon for £2,400.
 It became a barracks for the First Devon Militia.
 In 1892, it changed use again and was converted into artisans dwellings.
 All but one wing and the façade were demolished in 1909, with the remaining wing remaining as dwellings, and on part of the site was constructed a Wesleyan Church.
 The church is now John Holts carpet and furniture showroom.
 The old sandstone wing was demolished around about 1970 and in 1983, J Wippell and Co Ltd moved into a purpose built headquarters on the rear of the site with the front occupied by Cowick Street Motors.

 Source - Cowick Street Conservation Area Appraisal and Management Plan.
 Local newspapers in the British Newspaper Archive.
 A History of the Devon County Prison for Debtors in St Thomas by Gary Calland.

 The site of the Debtors Prison in the 1950s.
-Although it looks like a bomdsite, it was a used car business.
+Although it looks like a bomb site, it was a used car business.

 A view of the one remaining wing of the St Thomas Debtors Prison in Cowick Street, at the rear of Cowick Street Motors, before demolition circa 1970.

 The St Thomas Debtors Prison in Cowick Street is now Cowick Street Motors.